 The dating game in today’s day and age is proving to be very fast-paced and energetic.
 Since most youngsters are opening themselves up to newer experiences and exploring newer people, dating has grown and evolved into a unique and separate arena of modern-day interactions.

-What Are The 15 Unwritten Rules Of Dating?
+What Are The 17 Unwritten Rules Of Dating?

 Dating is supposed to be more exciting than worrisome.
 To avoid your dating experience from becoming a highly tumultuous or confusing affair, here are a few simple tips for you to keep in mind during your dalliances.
-These are the basic ground rules of dating that you need to follow.
+These are the basic ground rules for dating that you need to follow.

-1. Arriving on time
+1. Arrive on time

 What not to do in early stages of dating, you ask?
 Seeming too laid-back and pretending to be less interested than you actually are to gain the other person’s attention really does not seem to work.
 Trying to arrive late in order to downplay your efforts might make you seem frivolous rather than attractive.
 This is old-fashioned dating etiquette, but arriving on time is a must.

 It is the job of both individuals to value and respect time.
-If you are running late for genuine reasons though, make sure to text or inform your date beforehand instead of showing up 30 minutes later without any explanation in advance.
+If you are running late for genuine reasons, be sure to text or inform your date beforehand instead of showing up 30 minutes later without any explanation in advance.
 That will mean nothing but a lousy encounter.

-2. Keeping your expectations to a minimum
+2. Keep your expectations to a minimum – Modern rules of dating

 3. Give your date the space they need

 We are used to meeting so many people at once, that not everyone is eager to announce their loyalties too soon.
-Time is of essence.
+Time is of the essence.
 So give your date the space to decide when it is time for them to be exclusive to you.
 Do not be disheartened either and use that same time to keep your options open.

 4. Space out your interactions

 Meeting often is great since it establishes that you are both ready to invest time into your dates.
 But one should try to not seem too overbearing or desperate.
 Take days off between dates to avoid smothering your potential partner.
 One of the most vital dating rules for men is not being a needy boyfriend.

 Just like you need rest days in between workouts to allow your muscles to recuperate, take rest days in your dating life to ease into the process.
 Do not exhaust yourself or the other person by having to constantly make efforts.
 Regular intervals will also ensure a good consistency of your presence in the other person’s life.

 5. Avoid calling immediately after a date

 Here comes one of the best early dating tips.
 Even if your date has gone phenomenally well, calling them the same night might reveal your feelings and expectations a little too soon.
 Perhaps drop a text indicating that you enjoyed yourself very much.
 Leave it at that.
 But try to avoid seeming too eager as this might intimidate the other person.
 Perhaps, save calling up for the following day.
 In a nutshell, exercise moderation.

 6. Keep the duration of the date short